Appropriately/gnome-reddit-wallpaper/README.md

 A python script which by default will retrieve the top image of the day from https://www.reddit.com/r/EarthPorn/ and sets it as the wallpaper in the GNOME windows manager.
 Also contains an optional ``` redditwallpaper.desktop ``` file that can be placed inside of the ``` .config/autostart ``` folder.

+## Installation

+Installation can either be done using the provided ``` install ``` script or by moving the files manually into the appropriate places.

 ## Requirements

 To execute, there are some python packages that need importing as well as Python 3+